Meir017/documentation-generator/README.md

 Generate code examples for your C# API using your C# code, this will ensure that your code examples in your documentation comments are valid.

-⚠️ This is an idea for a tool, no implementation yet ⚠️

-Please share your feedback here https://github.com/Meir017/documentation-generator/discussions/1
+⚠️ This is an idea for a tool, no implementation yet, Please share your feedback here https://github.com/Meir017/documentation-generator/discussions/1 ⚠️

 ## Example